fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 })
 ```

-Now, after each test, the function _cleanup_ is performed that resets the jsdom that is simulating the browser.
+Now, after each test, the function _cleanup_ is executed to reset jsdom, which is simulating the browser.

 Expand the _vite.config.js_ file as follows